HOW IT WORKS

 WHO CAN APPLY

-Applications to SIF EQUITY must be submitted by public or private investors, referred to as co-investors, who must correspond to:
+Applications to SIF EQUITY must be submitted by private investors, referred to as co-investors, who must correspond to:

 - Institutional venture capital firms and social entrepreneurship organisations